HubBox Software Development Kit (SDK) Integration

 document.getElementById('hubbox-location-name').value = collectPointData.name || '';

-Deselection (onCollectPointUnselected): You would typically clear the values of these hidden fields.
+On deselection (onCollectPointUnselected): Clear the values of these hidden fields.

-How: Create a dedicated API endpoint on your backend server (e.g., /api/checkout/set-hubbox-selection).
-In the onCollectPointConfirmed callback, use JavaScript's Workspace or XMLHttpRequest (AJAX) to send a POST request containing the collectPointData (usually as JSON) to this endpoint.
-Your backend endpoint receives the data, updates the server-side session/cart object, and typically returns a success/failure response.
+Create a dedicated API endpoint on your backend server (e.g., /api/checkout/set-hubbox-selection).
+In the onCollectPointConfirmed callback, use fetch or XMLHttpRequest to POST the collectPointData as JSON to this endpoint.

-Pros: Standard approach for modern web applications (SPAs, headless).
-Allows for more complex data exchange and immediate feedback/validation from the backend.
-Doesn't rely on hidden form fields.
+Best for: Modern web applications (SPAs, headless).
+Allows for more complex data exchange and immediate backend validation.

 function sendPickupDataToBackend(collectPointData) {